 - /cover - display the given cover picture

 - /arduino - display Nano 33 IoT schematics

 - /help - functions and instructions

 Step 2: Developing a webhook to get updates from the Telegram Bot API in PHP

 I developed this webhook, named Telegram_Thermal_Printer_Bot, in PHP to get updates from my bot (IoT Thermal Printer) via the Telegram Bot API.
 You can download it below - Telegram_Thermal_Printer_Bot.zip.

 - index.php - gets updates from the bot and send replies

 - results.php - prints the data from the bot saved in the database

 I will talk about the results.php in the following steps.

-First of all, I created a class named thermal_printer to define the database settings and functions to send texts and pictures as replies to the Telegram bot when the webhook receives...Read more »
+First of all, I created a class named thermal_printer to define the database settings and functions to send texts and pictures...Read more »